isthisyournacho/assessment/README.md

 This is a python script which acts as a restful API to a sqllite database.
 There are some assumptions the application accessing the data would handle.

+### Files

+ - oasis.db - sqlite db
+ - server.py - assessment server that runs the api on port 5002
+ - Assessment.postman_collection.json - A postman import to test the script, when running

 ### Endpoints

   - /questions - GET all the questions